Jean Bogais

 photographer & sociologist (PhD)

-MY NEW WEBSITE WILL BE LAUNCHED EARLY NOVEMBER....
+MY NEW WEBSITE WILL BE LAUNCHED IN NOVEMBER....
 STAY TUNED

 This project explores my lifelong interests in society as a sociologist (PhD) and in photography and the importance of art to reflect on complex issues often connecting past, present and future.